Resource Grid

 Returns the values of all resource elements in the resource grid with the content type specified by the

-.
-This is a short cut method that allows accessing all the values in one step.
-For example, the following two methods are equivalent.dmrsValues1 = myGrid[ myGrid.getReIndexes("DMRS") ] # Get indexes, then access values dmrsValues2 = myGrid.getReValues("DMRS") # Using this method assert np.all(dmrsValues1==dmrsValues2) # The results are the same
+reTypeStr.
+This is a shortcut method that allows accessing all the values in one step.
+For example, the following two methods are equivalent.dmrsValues1 = myGrid[ myGrid.getReIndexes("DMRS") ] # Get indices, then access values dmrsValues2 = myGrid.getReValues("DMRS") # Using this method assert np.all(dmrsValues1==dmrsValues2) # The results are the same

 - Parameters:

-reTypeStr (str or None (default: None)) –
+reTypeStr (str or None) –

 If

-, then the values of all resource elements with content type “PDSCH” are returned.Otherwise, this function returns the values of all resource elements in the resource grid with the content type specified by
+reTypeStris None, the default content type of this resource grid is used as the key.
+For example, if this resource grid was created withcontents="PDSCH", then the values of all resource elements with content type “PDSCH” are returned.Otherwise, this function returns the values of all resource elements in the resource grid with the content type specified by

-A 1-D complex numpy array containing the values for all REs with the content type specified by
+A 1-D complex NumPy array containing the values for all REs with the content type specified by

-.- Return type:
+reTypeStr.- Return type:

-1-D numpy array
+1-D NumPy array

 - precode(f)

 Applies the specified precoding matrix to this grid object and returns a new precoded grid.
-This function supports Precoding RB groups (PRGs) which means different precoding matrixes could be applied to different groups of subcarriers in the resource grid.
+This function supports Precoding RB groups (PRGs) which means different precoding matrices could be applied to different groups of subcarriers in the resource grid.
 See 3GPP TS 38.214, Section 5.1.2.3 for more details.

 - Parameters:

-f (numpy array or list of tuples) –
+f (NumPy array or list of tuples) –

 This function supports two types of precoding: